Chapter 4 : Chains

 “She doesn’t know-”

 “I think offering you advice was a bit cheeky of her,” Mafalda finally said.
 She was busy plaiting her long hair behind her back.
-“Only because of where she stood after it happened and is only now is trying to tie up the seams she ripped apart.
+“Only for where she stood after it happened and is only now is trying to tie up the seams she ripped apart.
 Though, if it helps, I bet she honestly thought she was doing you a favour.
 She doesn’t usually mean any harm, even if her words are misplaced.”

 “It’s fake is what it is.
 She just wants to pretend like she’s some saint.
 I could just kick her.”
 Florence paced around the room like a caged animal.

 Florence and Mafalda continued talking above her, but Mary blocked their voices out.
 Dwelling on things hardly ever changed the situation.
-Mary had learned that these things just had to be lived with and no matter what, things just didn’t change.
+Mary learned things just had to be lived with and no matter what, things just didn’t change.
 Life went on and all Mary could do about it was keep going and pretend not to notice.

 All recognisable material belongs to JKR, no copywright infringment intended.